-Pittsburgh Hoods to Hoods
+Pittsburgh Hoods Map

-Pittsburgh ‘Hoods: East Side
+Pittsburgh Hoods: East Side

 During the peak of the Pittsburgh gangs era, Bloods, Crips, and the once infamous LAW gang (Larimer Avenue Wilkinsburg) ran the East Side, due to the likes of the old Alley Mob, Formosa Way, or within the old housing projects from the Hill District’s Allequippa Terrace and Addison Terrace to Garfield Heights to the Pennly Park Apartments, also known as the East Liberty Towers to the isolated housing complex of East Hills.

 Pittsburgh Hoods: West Side